heli2src/GRBL_MPG_DRO_with_Teensy_and_mpgWheels/README.md

 ### - Teensy for the touch display

-you have to use the arduino version 1.8.19.
-With the latest compiler 2.x, you get compiler errors.
+With the Arduino version 2.3.6 you should be able to compile without errors.

 Following libs are used: